vannarho-fas/Vannarho-Risk-Engine---vre1.2/README.md

 # VRE

-The Vannarho Risk Engine (VRE) is transparent peer-reviewed framework for pricing and risk analysis that is an extensible foundation for tailored risk solutions
+The Vannarho Risk Engine (VRE) is framework for pricing and risk analysis that is an extensible foundation for tailored risk solutions

 VRE provides